 Thrive Economic Development works with expanding business as well as businesses that are new to the two-county region to identify local, state, and federal programs and incentives that encourage business growth and job creation.
-From tax credits to locally-controlled loan funds, there are multiple resources designed to assist businesses in Jefferson and Dodge counties.
+From tax credits to locally-controlled loan funds, there are multiple resources designed to assist businesses in Greater Jefferson County.

 Wisconsin has a wide range of programs and incentives to encourage business growth and job creation.
 The list below contains just a few programs and incentives for businesses.
-Looking to invest in Jefferson or Dodge county?
+Looking to invest in Greater Jefferson County?
 Contact our office first for assistance.

 Business Development Tax Credits

 A business located in, or relocating to, Wisconsin may be eligible for tax credits if the business’s net employment in the state increases each year for which the business claims tax credits.
 Tax credits are subject to maintenance requirements; the full program guidelines are available here.

 Enterprise Zone Tax Credits

 Wisconsin’s Enterprise Zone Tax Credits are available to assist Wisconsin businesses that have significant expansion projects or are relocating major business operations from other states to Wisconsin.
 Refundable tax credits can be earned through job creation, job retention, capital investment, employee training and supply chain purchases from Wisconsin vendors.

 Businesses that wish to apply for Enterprise Zone Tax Credits must submit an application for certification to the Wisconsin Economic Development Corporation (WEDC).
 Subject to review by the Joint Committee on Finance, WEDC may designate any number of Enterprise Zones in Wisconsin.
 A business will be required to enter into a contract with WEDC for the tax credits prior to any certification or verification of tax credits by WEDC.
 Learn more here.